anatomically programmed radiography (APR)

-A computerized control that is programmable so that exposure factors from a conventional technique chart can be made available from within the computer.
+Computerized controls that are programmable so that exposure factors from a conventional technique chart can be made available from within the computer.

-An electronic circuit within the x-ray machine that automatically terminates the exposure time when a certain quantity of radiation has been detected at the IR.
+An electronic circuit within the x-ray machine that automatically terminates the exposure time when a predetermined quantity of x-rays has been detected.

 A manually set time that insures that an exposure will be terminated should the automatic exposure control fail.

 An electronic device that permits current to flow in one direction only.

 Can absorb or "drain off" any number of excess electric charges.

 More sophisticated devices designed for use with three-phase and high-frequency generators; more capable of ultrashort exposure times; time settings available will be expressed in decimals; most accurate.

 Closes the circuit, allowing current to flow through the primary side of the step-up transformer.

 A device that terminates the exposure by opening a switch after a preset time has elapsed.

 In this form of rectification, four diodes are employed in the circuit so the current can be "redirected" during the negative half of the electric cycle so that the current will flow in the same direction during both halves of the cycle; allows x-rays to be formed during the whole cycle of current.